tclahr/uac-docs/docs/index.md

 **-u, --run-as-non-root**

 Disable root user check.
-Note that artifacts collection may be limited.
+Note that artifact collection may be limited.

 **--hostname**